lazarus4/Beforth/doc/xforth.md

 Numeric recognizers are always a funny topic.
 A consensus can never be reached on formats to support, yet the Forth number recognition is not extensible in a standard way.
 The only thing guaranteed is a single/double relic from 16-bit days.
 The recognizer *is-number?* should be a deferred word with an indeterminate stack result: ( c-addr u –– ?
 0 | -13 ). -13 is the THROW code for unrecognized number.

-## QUIT primitives
+## INTERPRET primitives

 *find-name*  ( c-addr u –– nt nimm | 0 0 ) gForth-ish: Find the name c-addr u in the current search order.
 Return its nt, if found, otherwise 0. *nimm* is 0 if the immediate flag is set, -1 otherwise.

-For a QUIT loop built on top of a Forth with implementation-dependent header structure, I suggest using the following words:
+For a INTERPRET loop built on top of a Forth with implementation-dependent header structure, I suggest using the following words:

 *name>flags*  ( nt –– c-addr )  The address of name's *immediate* flag. `3 CELLS +` in proposed header structure.